gfhd0054/XD_hifi_proto/final.md

 ## Quality arguments

-Background of the website is illustration in League of Legends.
-It can make user feel familiar while using it.
-While testing, a lot of users like the idea of the timestamp in replay video.
-It may seem unintuitive at first, but almost every user found out its function and how to use easily.
-There are some hidden implementation inside the prototype.
-The prototype can make any schedule feature with csv file that contains schedule of matches.
-There is algorithm to build schedule by recognizing the team in the csv file and date.
-If csv file contains result of the past matches.
-It could also make list of the replay videos and link to the page.
-Plus, if friend sets their room as “secret”, you can’t see the thumbnail of the friend’s room in the main page.
-There is friend named “Taeyoung” who makes the room but user can’t check while using.
-The list of friends’ private room can be also made by csv file that contains room’s name, room’s owner’s name, id of owner, and security of the room.
-Implementing with video streaming was the hardest part of our implementation.
-Though the video was not live and had short length, no user felt uncomfortable about it while user testing and gave us sufficient feedback about prototype.
-Some users said that they like pop up guessing quiz function and it was very intuitive even there were some improvement points.

 comments from user : “I like the idea”, “I would like to use XD” neat features, visual design,